 2014 White house correspondents' Association℠ JOURNALISM AWARDS

-The White House Correspondents' Association today announces the winners of its journalism awards.
-The awards will be presented at the annual dinner of the association on Saturday, May 3.
+The White House Correspondents' Association announced the winners of its journalism awards, which were presented at the annual dinner of the association on Saturday, May 3, 2014.

 The judges chose two winners this year for Aldo Beckman Memorial Award, which recognizes repeated excellence in White House coverage.
 They are Glenn Thrush of Politico and Brianna Keilar of CNN.